 The improper use of tools and equipment in auto repair can lead to vehicle damage, or worse, personal injury.
 So to avoid those unfortunate scenarios, make sure that all you’re using are perfect and correct for the job.
 Check the diagram of your vehicle’s brake system in the manual.
-It’ll lead you to the right direction, if you prefer to really do this alone.
+It’ll lead you in the right direction if you prefer to really do this alone.
 Allow the brakes to cool first before starting anything.
 Use fender covers to protect the other parts of your car from the brake fluid.
 If your car has an ABS, make sure that its brake system is depressurized before you open the hydraulic system.
-Always remember to get professional help once you realise that you don’t really know what you’re doing.
+Always remember to get professional help once you realize that you don’t really know what you’re doing.

 Be sure about the signs that tell you your car brakes need a fix or replacement.

 Sure, you do want to get your hands dirty and you have some experience in fixing cars.
 But before you get all excited and worked up, make sure that it is really your car’s brakes that are in need of fixing.
-Like often times, repairing the hydraulic brake system isn’t the outright solution; sometimes it’s just a matter of replacing the brake fluid.
+Like oftentimes, repairing the hydraulic brake system isn’t the outright solution; sometimes it’s just a matter of replacing the brake fluid.
 So, check for noises during driving and braking.
-Double-check the if there’s any pulling or pulsation while using the brakes.
-Feel if it’s taking too longer than usual for you to be able to stop your car.
+Double-check if there’s any pulling or pulsation while using the brakes.
+Feel if it’s taking too long than usual for you to be able to stop your car.
 Inspect your vehicle properly and thoroughly before resorting to an actual repair or replacement.

 Check the brake fluid before doing anything.

 Like what we said, more often, cars only need to have the brake fluid replaced.
 So as a prerequisite, check it first before starting any kind of repair.
 Sometimes you need to add more and sometimes you just need to change it.
 Never reuse a brake fluid from an open container.
-If your brake pedal needs to be pushed further down to the floor in order to pull-off a hard or quick stop.
+If your brake pedal needs to be pushed further down to the floor in order to pull off a hard or quick stop.
 Then chances are you just need to add more brake fluid.
 Double-check the label if you are using the correct type of fluid.